vixrant/dj-forum/README.md

 4. Push your git commits to Heroku branch.

 But wait!
 That's just the basic of deploying.
 Here are some important points.
 1. You need a Procfile which has small scripts for a few states of the website.
+The runtime.txt and requirements.txt are included here.
 2. You need to ensure you do `manage.py collectstatic` because you're used to Django doing `collectstatic` for you in `runserver`.
 3. You need to ensure everything is working in the localhost.
 4. Try `heroku local web` to run the app locally first.
 This makes use of the Procfile.